CereVenteo/Fuck-the-Police/docs/README.md

 - Criminals
 - Cars

-### The Assigment 2 Contain
+### The Demo Contain

-In this demo we will have the possibility to acquire with points: police cars, cages for criminals and desks for police.
+In this demo we will have the possibility to acquire with money: police cars, cages for criminals and desks for police agents.

 At the beginning of the game, we will see how the agents go to work at their desks.
 The civilians will come to request help and the comrades will bring us criminals for interrogation.